-The number of shares of Common Stock that the Corporation shall have the authority to issue shall be 100,000,000 If Proposal Two is approved by the shareholders of Dynex Capital, Inc., this number will be revised from 100,000,000 to 200,000,000 (see Appendix A). shares of Common Stock with the par value of \$.01 each.
-Effective at the close of business on the effective date of this amendment (the "Effective Time"), the filing of this amendment shall effect a reverse stock split (the "Reverse Stock Split") pursuant to which each four (4) issued and outstanding shares of Common Stock of the Corporation, par value of \$.01 per share, shall be combined into one (1) validly issued, fully paid and nonassessable share of Common Stock of the Corporation, par value of \$.01 per share.
-Each stock certificate that prior to the Effective Time represented shares of Common Stock shall, following the Effective Time; represent the number of shares into which the shares of Common Stock were the certificate shall be combined.
+The number of shares of Common Stock that the Corporation shall have the authority to issue shall be 100,000,000.
+(1) Effective at the close of business on the effective date of this amendment (the "Effective Time"), the filing of this amendment shall effect a reverse stock split (the "Reverse Stock Split") pursuant to which each four (4) issued and outstanding shares of Common Stock of the Corporation, par value of \$.01 per share, shall be combined into one (1) validly issued, fully paid and nonassessable share of Common Stock of the Corporation, par value of \$.01 per share.
+Each stock certificate that prior to the Effective Time represented shares of Common Stock shall, following the Effective Time, represent the number of shares into which the shares of Common Stock represented by such certificate shall be combined.

 No fractional shares or scrip for fractional shares shall be issued by reason of this Reverse Stock Split.
-In cases in which the Reverse Stock Split shall result in any shareholder holding a fractional share, the Corporation shall issue one share for each fractional share of Common Stock less than one-half.
+In cases in which the Reverse Stock Split shall result in any shareholder holding a fractional share, the Corporation shall issue one share for each fractional share of Common Stock equal to or greater than one-half and no shares for each fractional share of Common Stock less than one-half.

-After the Effective Time, each holder of record of shares of Common Stock shall be entitled to receive, upon the surrender of the certificates representing the shares of Common Stock held by such holder immediately prior to the Effective Time at the office of the transfer agent of the Corporation in such form and accompanied by such documents, if any, as may be prescribed by the transfer agent of the Corporation, a new certificate or certificates representing the number of shares of Common Stock of which such record owner is entitled after giving effect to the Reserve Stock Split.
+After the Effective Time, each holder of record of shares of Common Stock shall be entitled to receive, upon the surrender of the certificate or certificates representing the shares of Common Stock held by such holder immediately prior to the Effective Time at the office of the transfer agent of the Corporation in such form and accompanied by such documents, if any, as may be prescribed by the transfer agent of the Corporation, a new certificate or certificates representing the number of shares of Common Stock of which such record owner is entitled after giving effect to the Reserve Stock Split.
 The Reverse Stock Split will be deemed to occur at the Effective Time, regardless of when the certificates are surrendered.